For Newcomers Renting in Canada, Here's What You Need to Know

 First, check out the vacancy and occupancy rates

-As Anjali Rego points out in Prepare For Canada, “Vacancy rates are a key driver of rental housing costs in Canada…when you are aware of housing costs, you can decide where you want to live and how much you can afford.”
+Vacancy rates are a key driver of rental housing costs in Canada.
+Knowing housing costs can help you decide where you want to live and how much you can afford.
 Occupancy is also a factor in rental prices.

-So what are occupancy and vacancy rates?
+So, what are occupancy and vacancy rates?

-The vacancy rate is the percentage of all vacant or unoccupied units available for rent at a particular time.
 So what's the “magic number” for a good vacancy rate (meaning possibly lower rent prices for newcomers renting in Canada)?
 Generally, a healthy vacancy rate is considered to be around three percent.
-You can check out this CMHC site for the latest data and get expert predictions for 2024 here.
+In early 2024, the vacancy rate in most large and mid-sized Canadian cities is 1.5 percent.

 Some landlords may offer incentives